elastic/elasticsearch-py/docs/sphinx/transports.rst

 Product check on first request
 ------------------------------

-Started in v7.14.0 the client performs a required product check before the first API call is executed.
+Starting in v7.14.0 the client performs a required product check before the first API call is executed.
 This product check allows the client to establish that it's communicating with a valid Elasticsearch cluster.